TheSimPill/ViolationTool/README.md

 5. In the terminal, type "chmod +x ./ViolationTool".
 6. Now go to your desktop and click on the program.
 You should now get a pop up from Apple acting as the Warden between you and malicious actors.
 Just press "OK".
 7. Click on the apple logo at the top left of your screen.
 Then System Preferences -> Security & Privacy -> General.
 You should see a message about how ViolationTool was blocked.
 Allow it to open.
 You can trust me :)
 8. Be patient and the program will be at your service.
 A terminal will pop up and produce text on occasion.
 If the program doesn't work as expected, or at all, and text pops up in the terminal window, please copy it and send me it.
 You should be able to just click the program to run it from now on.

+For your first time running, the program comes with pre-loaded data.
+The very first screen of the program will tell you if this data is up to date with Nursing Home Inspect's data.
+If the program is up to date, there is no need to click yes on the first screen.
+This will not only take a long time, but is unnecessary.

 ## Filter by Territories
 A user is able to dynamically input territories of whatever name they choose.
 A territory is simply a group of states that the user gets to set.
 As mentioned above, a user will get one excel sheet per territory that they create.
 If a user skips this option, the default territories are East, West, and Central.
 The 52 states are divided amongst these.